Tools Support

 Booking LCL Shipments: Complete Step-by-Step Guide

-Booking LCL ocean freight is straightforward once you know the process.
-From pre-shipment requirements through booking confirmation, learn exactly what you need and how to avoid delays.
+Summary: Booking LCL ocean freight is easy once you know the steps.
+From what you need before you ship to the final booking confirmation, this guide shows you what to send and how to dodge delays.

 Before you book: Information and documents you'll need

-Successful LCL booking starts before you contact a consolidator.
-Gather all required information to provide an accurate quote and smooth booking process.
+A smooth LCL booking starts before you even call a consolidator.
+Gather all the facts you need first, so you get an accurate quote and an easy booking.

 Shipper and consignee information